sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 }
 ```

-Here the main fractal is split into $n$-by-$n$ sub-fractals and select the ($i$-th,$j$-th) square.
+Here the main fractal is split into $n$-by-$n$ sub-fractals and select the $\left(i,j\right)$-th square.
 Then, since an iteration of the requested procedure increases the size of the grid deterministically, the resulting fractal can be pre-allocated and filled using the above helper methods.
 Thus, an iteration is implemented as follows:

 ```go
 func (r naiveRuleset) grow(f naiveFractal) naiveFractal {